lynnworr/project2/README.md

 *Transform*

-Once we read the data from the Human Development site, we were able to witness a steady increase in internet usage across the globe.
+Once we read the data from the Human Development site, we were able to witness a general steady increase in internet usage across the globe.
 We cleaned this data by selecting only the "Year" column equal to 2020 in order to narrow down our results and focus on a recent year of findings.
 We also dropped null or blank rows in the "Entity" column to minimize skewed results.
-After this was complete, we dropped the "Unamed:0" and "Year" columns to continue narrowing down our findings.
+After this was complete, we dropped the "Unnamed:0" and "Year" columns to continue narrowing down our findings.
 So that data could be more easily interpreted, we renamed the "Entity" column to "Country".

 Next, we merged this data with the excel data found on Kaggle, and we cleaned it up by reordering the columns, and checking for any duplicates.
 We converted our dataframe to a list of dictionaries, and it was ready for the next step.